 Crystallography is the primary technique used in atomic structure determination of molecules of all sizes, from simple chemical compounds to large biological macromolecular complexes.

-Student projects are available in all these areas of research and several other collaborative projects with other groups.
+Student projects are available in all areas of research mentioned under 'RESEARCH' and several other collaborative projects with other groups.
 Additionally to their own research projects, the crystallography group supports the synthetic chemists in the Department in characterization of the compounds.